 My name is Achille Albertelli and I have been a freelance translator for more than 20 years now.
 I am Italian mother tongue and I work in the EN/DE/FR>IT language combinations, mainly for international agencies.

 My areas of expertise (not in any order of importance) include law, business, marketing, technical documentation, software & the Internet, website localization, transcreation and publishing.
 I currently live in the Northern Milan Area (Italy).
-I have my website, blog and I'm active on Xing and Twitter.
+I have my Xing and Twitter accounts.